About This Site

 Is this going to make me unhackable?

-We wish it could!
+I wish it could!
 But no, unfortunately not.

 While you can’t become unhackable, you can take steps to become harder to hack.
-So, we walk you through a series of sensible actions that can make it harder to break into your systems and accounts, protecting you from different kinds of attacks.
+So, I walk you through a series of sensible actions that can make it harder to break into your systems and accounts, protecting you from different kinds of attacks.

 There's always a way in to every connected system.
-But the idea with the goals we present is to reduce your exposure to some “low-hanging fruit” attacks used by bad actors.
-We help you build a foundation and start adding layers of protection.
+But the idea with the goals I present is to reduce your exposure to some “low-hanging fruit” attacks used by bad actors.
+I help you build a foundation and start adding layers of protection.
 As you increase your layers, you can make it so that bad actors have to try harder and spend more time on attacking you.
 For some attackers, that could be a deterrent.

 Who is this for?

-We hope for this site to be useful for anyone with a laptop, desktop, mobile device, email account, or any other online account that they'd like to improve the security of.
+I hope for this site to be useful for anyone with a laptop, desktop, mobile device, email account, or any other online account that they'd like to improve the security of.
 And of course with the time and space to work through the guide.

 You will need some familiarity with using your computer or device and how to get around.
-But we hope that most beginners can start at the beginning of the guide and work their way through.
+But I hope that most beginners can start at the beginning of the guide and work their way through.
 Some folks with more experience may have already completed the earlier steps and just find the later steps useful.

 Who isn't this for?